Celebrating Neurodiversity: Embracing Differences and Empowering Strengths

 What does neurodiversity mean to me?

-At the age of 27, I went through some things in my life where I realised ADHD was more prominent than I’d given it credit.
+At the age of 27, I went through major burnout and depression and this is when I realised ADHD was more prominent than I’d given it credit.
 I went to see a psychiatrist to try and get access to medication, and guess what?
 They signed me off as a ‘functioning’ adult (whatever that means!).
 No medication for me!

 I then spent the next 10-plus years of my life knowing I had ADHD but not really exploring it too much.
 When I started my own business in 2019, I began to explore ADHD more.

-I joined a lovely little community group on WhatsApp that highlighted to me a government scheme called Access to Work**.
-When I went through the Access to Work process, which was only last year in 2023, I then started to learn a hell of a lot more about my ADHD and started hearing the term neurodiversity a lot.
+I joined a lovely little community group on WhatsApp that highlighted to me a government scheme called Access to Work*.
+When I went through the Access to Work process in 2023, I then started to learn a hell of a lot more about my ADHD and started hearing the term neurodiversity a lot.

 I then realised I was neurodivergent and had been all my life!